Florida First Time Home Buyer Tips

 Now that the home has been found, the realtor will present a purchase agreement to be signed by all parties.
 This document outlines the purchase details and the timeframe to achieve this purchase.
 An earnest money deposit will be required as a sign of good faith from the first-time homebuyer.
 It is also known as having “skin in the game”: a financial commitment towards this transaction.
 Once accepted, this results in the home being temporarily taken off the market so the sale may commence without the interruption of additional offers made on the Florida property.
 This is when the home loan advisor and their team of professionals takes over to finalize the transaction and get it to the closing table.

 Finalizing the first-time home buyer purchase

 With the help of mortgage and real estate professionals, becoming a first-time home buyer in Florida can be a less stressful, but exciting process.
-Please contact a loan officer at Hall Financial for more information.
+Please contact a home loan advisor at Hall Financial for more information.